dtbuchholz/yt-timestamps-subtitles/README.md

 ## Background

 This provides a simple script to generate YouTube timestamps and subtitles from a video file using OpenAI's whisper and ChatGPT-4 models.
 It outputs a `segments.srt` file and a `timestamps.txt` file, which can be used when uploading a new video to YouTube.
+You can see an example of what the output looks like with an uploaded video [here](https://www.youtube.com/watch?v=-MUq--Nrd0c).

 ## Usage